 John Fred Goeller followed his carpenter trade in Ohio and Nehama County Kansas, came west, with his wife Alice and son Harry, in 1890 and contined his trade in Santa Rosa and Alameda, California until 1891 when he purchased a half interest in the A.M.
 Peterman planing mill in Linkville.
 In 1896 he became the sole -storyowner and later erected his own two-story mill in the same locality.
 This he operated with his son Harry, under the name of J. Fred Goeller and Son, until his retirement in 1926.
 He belonged to the Independent Order of Odd Fellows Lodge.
 An automobile accident in front of his home on Riverside Drive resulted in his death on April 14, 1935. |

 John Fred Goeller married Alice Zua Sawyer September 1, 1887 in Harden City, Finney County, Kansas.
-Their son Harry was born in Kansas, and three more children were born to them in Klamath Falls, Fred L. Goeller, born July 1888 in Kansas, Hazel M. (Orem) born Sept 1894 in Oregon, and Barbara F. (Sowers) born Nov.
-1894 in Oregon.
+Their son Harry was born in Kansas, and three more children were born to them in Klamath Falls, Fred L. Goeller, Hazel M. (Orem), and Barbara F. (Sowers).

 The Goellers built a house at 234 Riverside, they moved into a house next door while they built the big house.